emmett-framework/emmett/docs/patterns.md

 MVC pattern
 -----------
-The **MVC** (model-view-controller) pattern is wide used on web applications, is well structured and becomes handy when you have big applications.
+The **MVC** (model-view-controller) pattern is widely used on web applications, is well structured and becomes handy when you have big applications.
 Even if weppy doesn't provide controllers, you can implement an MVC pattern using `AppModule` objects.
 An MVC structure for a weppy application can be something like this:

 ```